This provides guidance around the correct disposal of foul and surface waters to reduce risks of flooding. It should be used if you're either a:

 - soakaway systems

 These may only be able to connect by the installation of a private pumping system.
 The drainage section of IE can offer advice on these systems and the nearest connection point for your property.

 If you're unsure as to how your property drains or which connection has been provided, contact the drainage section of IE for advice.

 All new drains and private sewers within the private boundary are required to be constructed in accordance with the

 Building Bye-Laws (Jersey) 2007 and Building Regulations Approved Document H, 2002.
 Applications for work in connection with a private drainage system should complete form B5.
-Contact IHE for further details.
+Contact IE for further details.

 Where larger developments are proposed, the drainage section of IE may need the developer to fund an upgrade of the nearby sewer system or the downstream public pumping station.

 If the site previously drained to a combined sewer then it'll be required that the new development must be provided with separate foul and surface water drainage.

 Find more information on planning applications and drainage requirements.